Netflix/security_monkey/docs/nginx_install.md

 Run Security Monkey as usual, but this time make it listen to a local port and host.
 E.G:

-    python manage.py run_api_server
+    monkey run_api_server

-In PHP, when you edit a file, the changes are immediately visible.
-In Python, the whole code is often loaded in memory for performance reasons.
+If using the flask server in debug mode (`monkey runserver`), the python code will be reloaded when any file is changed.
+However, in production we use gunicorn (`monkey run_api_server`) which does not reload.
 This means you have to restart the Python process to see the changes effect.
 Having a separate process let you do this without having to restart the server.

 Nginx
 -----